apollographql/apollo-utils/packages/generate-persisted-query-manifest/README.md

 export default config;
 ```

-> NOTE: Running these documents through this package is necessary to ensure all document transforms built into Apollo Client are also run on these documents.
-This ensures forward compatibility with any future changes introduced by Apollo Client that may alter the GraphQL document output.
+> NOTE: Running these documents through this package is necessary to ensure the GraphQL document sent to the server by Apollo Client matches that in the manifest.
+While GraphQL Codegen's persisted documents transforms are intended to be similar to Apollo Client's, there are subtle differences that may prevent correct usage of Apollo's persisted queries.
+This also ensures forward compatibility with any future transforms introduced by Apollo Client that may alter the GraphQL document output.

 - `output` - `string`